-- Use Filters to further narrow down the Event history list.
+- Use filters to narrow down the displayed events.

 Viewing and resending messages

-View and resend specific messages by clicking the overflow menu next to the event's timestamp.
+To view and resend specific messages, click the overflow menu next to the event's timestamp.

 Iterable regenerates message content when you view a previously sent message.
 This means that this dynamic content might be different from what was actually sent.